GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-utils.rst

 Domain-Specific Parser Names
 ----------------------------

-For total clarity in code, it is often useful to give new names to things that are otherwise quite generic (e.g. to represent lengths, we may be using floating-point numbers - but the type name ``length`` is more informative than ``float``, so we might want to *alias* these names.)

-In PNG, there are a number of examples of this being useful - unsigned 32-bit words are used for a number of very different components.
+For total clarity in code, it is often useful to give new names to things that are otherwise quite generic (e.g. to represent lengths, we may be using floating-point numbers, but the type name ``length`` is more informative than ``float``, so we might want to *alias* these names).
+In PNG, there are a number of examples of this being useful since unsigned 32-bit words are used for a number of very different components.

 **Exercise:** Define two parsers, ``Length`` and ``Crc``, that each parse a big-endian, 32-bit, unsigned integer.